-The 1 surprising trick for folding chunky sweaters
+How to fold chunky sweaters so they take up less space

 3. Fold the other arm over the first and into the center.

-RELATED: How to fold a shirt in 2 seconds, and win laundry day forever

-4. Fold sweater in half horizontally.
+4. Fold the sweater in half horizontally.
 Pro tip: If you're folding a longer sweater, fold the bottom part up a quarter of the way before folding the sweater in half.

 5. Turn it right side up and repeat with the rest of your sweaters.

-While this trick might leave your sweaters wider than your original method, you'll actually be able to fit more sweaters in the stack because they won't be as bulky.
+While this trick might leave your sweaters wider than your original folding method, you'll actually be able to fit more sweaters in a stack because they will take up less space.

-RELATED: No more wrinkles!
-Try the ultimate hanger trick for crease-free pants

-4 simple ways to clear your clutter this yearPlay Video - 3:40

 This story originally appeared on Jan.
 15, 2016.